 This video will provide a concrete definition of what primary sources are, how they differ from secondary sources, and examples of what primary sources could be.

-What are Primary Sources?
-And how are they diffferent from secondary sources?
+What are primary sources?
+And how are they different from secondary sources?

 A primary source might be connected in this way to an event (like the Riel Rebellion), a person (like Malcolm X), an idea (like human rights), or a broader phenomenon (like science in early Islam).